Sofia-A-Fayo-Freites/Capstone-Google-Analytics-Certificate/README.md

 **Introduction**

-This repository documents the R analysis portion of a capstone project for the Google Analytics Professional Certificate.
-This project investigates the most popular Google search trends in Spain throughout 2024 using the Google Trends public dataset available on Google Cloud Marketplace.
+This repository documents the R analysis portion of the capstone project for the Google Analytics Professional Certificate.
+This project investigates the most popular Google search trends in Spain throughout 2024 using the Google Trends dataset available on BigQuery public dataset program.

 **Technologies Used**